addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ```

-We’ll be populating our todo-list and adding a statistics section with details about what items are left to be completed later on.
+We’ll populate our todo-list and add a statistics section containing details about what incomplete items later on.

-So far so good.
-Now in order to tie this into our Backbone Todo app, we're going to have to go back to the fundamentals - a Todo model.
+In order to implement these features, we'll return to the fundamentals: a Todo model.

 ## Todo model

 The `Todo` model is remarkably straightforward.
-Firstly a todo has two attributes, a `title` and a `completed` status that indicates whether it's been completed.
-These attributes are passed as defaults, as you can see in the example below:
+First, a todo has two attributes: a `title` stores todo item's title and a `completed` status indicates if it's complete.
+These attributes are passed as defaults, as is exemplified below:

 ```javascript